meyfa/CobolCraft/README.md

 All sources (COBOL and C++) are compiled into a single `cobolcraft` binary.

-### Packet Blobs

-CobolCraft makes use of network data captured from an instance of the official server application via Wireshark.
-This data is located in the `blobs/` directory and is decoded at run-time.

 ### Data Extraction

 The official Minecraft (Java Edition) server and client applications contain large amounts of data such as: